 Introduction

-Recently, hybrid nano-structures have attracted vast attention due to their novel applications and physical peroperties.
+Recently, hybrid nano-structures have attracted vast attention due to their novel applications and physical.
 Appearance of new excitations causes significant changes in optical properties of these systems.

-Nonlinear characteristics of materials are essential properties needed to understand optical frequency devices such as ultrafast switches[1,2], bi-stable devices[3,4] limiters[5] and modulator[6], that the third-order optical nonlinear effects are the physical basis in most of these applications.
-Recently, the third-order optical nonlinear is used widely; experimentally and theoretically, to determine χ3 such as in the Z-Scan technique[7,8], the four-wave mixing degeneration[9], nonlinear interferometry[10] and the third harmonic generation[11–13], etc.
+Nonlinear characteristics of materials are essential properties needed to understand optical frequency devices such as ultrafast switches[1,2], bi-stable devices[3,4] limiters[5] and modulator[6], , the third-order optical nonlinear is used widely; experimentally and theoretically, to determine χ3 such as in the Z-Scan technique[7,8], the four-wave mixing degeneration[9], nonlinear interferometry[10] and the third harmonic generation[11–13], etc.

 The optical nonlinearties in the hybrid nano-structures have the potential to increase efficiency.
-In the hybrid molecule composed of the metal nanoparticle (MNP) and the semiconductor quantum dot (QD), the optical nonlinear of quantum dot is enhanced by the effect surface plasmonics ( or collective oscillations of electrons) of metal nanoparticle coupled to exciton (bound electron-hole pair in QD ).
-In the presence of the external field, the surface plasmonic resonance (SPR) in the MNP strengthens the electric field and enhances the internal electric field of the semiconductor QD.
-Strong modifications found as a consequence of the free-electron resonances in the metal induce the local electric field near the surface of metal nanostructures.
-The large fields and the strong confinement together with the plasmonic resonances are supported by these systems allowing strong interactions with other nearby photonic elements like QD.
-The energy transfer and coupled excitation between plasmon and exciton change the absorption and emission behavior of the structure.
+In the hybrid molecule composed of the metal nanoparticle (MNP) and the semiconductor quantum dot (QD), the optical of is enhanced by the effect surface plasmonics ( or collective oscillations of electrons) of coupled to exciton (bound electron-hole pair in QD ).
+In the presence of the external field, the surface plasmonic resonance (SPR) in the MNP the electric field and enhance the internal electric field of the semiconductor QD.
+Strong modifications, found as a consequence of the free-electron resonances in the metal, induce the local electric field near the surface of metal nanostructures.
+The large fields and the strong confinement the plasmonic resonances are supported by these systems, allowing strong interactions with other nearby photonic elements QD.
+The energy transfer and excitation between plasmon and exciton change the absorption and emission behavior of the structure.

-There are numerous reports on the hybrid structures[3,14–17].
-Theoretically, the interaction between the metal nanoparticle (MNP) and the semiconductor quantum dot (SQD) has been studied in two regimes; strong and weak regime.
-The results showed phenomena as increasing/quenching of the induced plasmon fluorescence (the weak regime), the Fano interfere (the strong regime)[18–20], the Rabi separation (the strong regime), etc.
+There are numerous reports the hybrid structures[3,14–17].
+Theoretically, the interaction between the metal nanoparticle (MNP) and the semiconductor quantum dot (SQD) has been studied in two regimes strong and weak regime.
+The results phenomena increasing/quenching of the induced plasmon fluorescence (the weak regime), the Fano interfere (the strong regime)[18–20], the Rabi separation (the strong regime), etc.